code-master-7/oop_in_java_notes/README.md

 ### Checked Exception: -
 Exception it will check at run time error.
-It is comparable to handling check exceptions at the compiler.
+It is comparable to handle check exceptions in the compiler.
-Compiler tails it may be possible to come error at run time that the file has not found an exception, so it is comparable to handling check exception.
+Compiler tails it may be possible to come error at run time that the file has not found an exception, so it is comparable to handle check exception.
 We can handle check exceptions in two ways
 1. Using Try Catch Block
 2. Using throws keyword.